bbauska/W3Cx-5of5/README.md

 and you can see the result.
 If I change the code here, my home page &quot;Hello W3Cx students&quot; and I want to see the result, I just save 'CTRL s' or command s on my Mac.
-I do &quot;Open in the browser&quot; or I can just reload the page, and I can see that I change the content of the HTML file.</p>
+I do &quot;Open in the browser&quot; or I can just reload the page, and I can see that I changed the content of the HTML file.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 45. jsbin, hello w3cx students (36) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">